nardew/bitpanda-aio/README.md

 ```

-All examples are available in `client-example/client.py`.
+All examples can be found in `client-example/client.py` which is available in the GitHub repository.

 ### Support